emilienschultz/benchmarkllm/README.md

 # Benchmark LLM

-The script is in `Protocol.ipynb`
+The script `workflow.ipynb` allows the reproducibility of information extraction / ground truth data.

+The protocol is detailed in the notebook.
+Input files are obtained with information extraction by different LLMs.

 Requirements : `pip install -r requirements.txt`

-**Please read the protocol in the notebook, some files need to be updated.**